google/skia/site/docs/dev/gardening/_index.md

 ### Triage

-You should triage Chromium and Skia bugs that show up under "Untriaged Bugs" on the [status page](https://status.skia.org).
+You should triage Chromium, Skia, and OSS-fuzz bugs that show up under "Untriaged Bugs" on the [status page](https://status.skia.org).
 The Android Gardener will triage the untriaged Android Bugs.
-The GPU Gardener will triage the untriaged OSS-Fuzz Bugs.
-For a more detailed view of bugs see
+For a more detailed view of bugs see [Skia Bugs Central](https://bugs-central.skia.org/).

-[Skia Bugs Central](https://bugs-central.skia.org/).
+To access the oss-fuzz bugs, see [go/skia-fuzz](http://go/skia-fuzz).

 <a name="blamer"></a>